GabMercier/PP-SPA/README.md

 Then open http://localhost:5173, press **F** for fullscreen, **← / →** to navigate.

-## Demo build (offline-safe)
+## build

 ```bash
 npm run build
 ```

-Then open `dist/index.html` directly in Chrome. **No network required** — bundle works fully offline.
-This is what to use for the actual Monday demo.
+Then open `dist/index.html` directly in Chrome.
+No network required, the bundle works fully offline.

-> Tip: drop the `dist` folder somewhere stable (Desktop, OneDrive, USB) so you have a fallback if the dev server has issues.

 ---